How ENBREL Works

 ENBREL is a moderate to severe rheumatoid arthritis treatment and fully human soluble tumor necrosis factor (TNF) receptor.
 ENBREL is a dimeric fusion protein consisting of the extracellular ligand-binding portion of the human 75 kilodalton (p75) tumor necrosis factor receptor (TNFR) linked to the Fc portion of human IgG1.1

-ENBREL was designed to bind specifically to TNF and block its interaction with cell surface TNF receptors, thereby modulating the biological responses induced or regulated by TNF.
-These are the inflammatory responses that play an important part in RA, psoriatic arthritis, AS, and juvenile idiopathic arthritis.1,3
+ENBREL was designed to bind specifically to TNF and block its interaction with cell surface TNF receptors, thereby modulating the biological responses induced or regulated by TNF, including the inflammatory responses that play an important part in RA, psoriatic arthritis, AS, and juvenile idiopathic arthritis.1,2

-ENBREL binds to TNF, limiting the amount of active TNF.1,4,5
+ENBREL binds to TNF, limiting the amount of active TNF.1,3,4

 Tumor necrosis factor (TNF; yellow) attaches to TNF "receptors" (purple) on immune cells, which trigger a cellular response.

 This response can be modulated by soluble TNF receptors that are released from cells.